401-advanced-javascript-felipe/context-react-native-app/READMEeu.md

 # Team Vibes 📳

 ## About this App 🎮
-This app vibrates as you press the buttons that are moving all over the screen.
+This app makes your phone vibrate as you press the buttons that are moving all over the screen.

 ## Features 🤩
-It allows the player to add its own name so that they can see it in the main playing screen
+It allows the player to add its own name so that they can see it in the main playing screen.

 ### What's 🆕
 Thank you for playing!!